ploki/yanapack/README.md

  - Kams defines a conductance varying with frequency ( z = 1 / ( 2290 * &omega; ) )

 #### Free air impedance
+(to be removed)
 Completely useless, it pollutes the circuit impedance and hence the tension source load

-### The Forth-like stuff
+### The Forth-like formula language

 The embedded Forth-like interpreter is used in different ways inside the circuit file or during the interactive sessions (with the -s parameter)
  - To display simulation results.
 The script is embedded in the circuit file and all lines starting with ". " (a dot and a space) are considered Forth code
- - To provide parameters to custom sub circuits. after the "param:" keyword inside a block delimited by curly brackets
+ - To provide parameters to custom sub circuits.
+After the "param:" keyword inside a block delimited by curly brackets
  - To push values inside the custom sub circuit being instanciated
  - To display simulation results from an interactive session.
 In this case lines must not start with a dot.

-#### Data type
+#### Data types

 There is only one data type, complex numbers.